2015 San Bernardino attack: Arrests and legal proceedings

 On April 28, 2016, the Farooks and Chernykh were arrested and charged with conspiracy to knowingly make false statements under oath with respect to immigration documents.
 These charges carry a maximum sentence of five years.

 All three pleaded not guilty to the charges against them in a federal court in Riverside.
 Raheel Farook's mother and Chernykh's ex-boyfriend agreed to post their bails.

 The day following her arrest, Chernykh posted her bail, but she was transferred to the custody of the U.S. Immigration and Customs Enforcement by the U.S. Marshals Service and is being held at Adelanto Detention Center.
 Deportation proceedings against her are pending, but are on hold until the criminal case is resolved.

 U.S. Attorney Eileen Decker issued a statement, saying that the charges arose from the investigation into the attack.
 The indictment alleged that Chernykh paid Marquez to enter into a sham marriage to obtain U.S. immigration benefits.
 The U.S. Attorney's Office said in a statement that Raheel and Tatiana Farook conspired in the sham marriage by "witnessing Marquez and Chernykh's wedding, taking staged family pictures of Marquez and Chernykh, establishing a joint checking account for the couple and creating a back-dated lease for Marquez and Chernykh to create the illusion that they shared a marital residence."

 Chernykh pleaded guilty to conspiracy, perjury, and two counts of making false statements.
-She was set to be sentenced on November 20, 2017, and faced up to 20 years in prison.
+While she faced up to 20 years in prison, on May 17, 2021, she was sentenced to three years probation, serving no jail time, and her Russian passport was returned to her by the court.

 In January 2017, Raheel Farook pleaded guilty to one felony count of conspiracy to commit immigration fraud, arising from his making of a false statement in support of Chernykh's application for permanent residency.
 The following month, Tatiana Farook pleaded guilty to the same crime.
 The maximum sentence in both cases is five years in prison, three years of supervised release, and a $250,000 fine.

 Both were initially set to be sentenced on November 13, 2017, but this was postponed to March 19, 2018, three days before.
 Both were later sentenced to three years of probation.